hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 ### Steady Frame
 > Which activities are designed as steady frames based on the formal definition and how?

 The whole application is designed as a steady frame.
 All active nodes are always visible (except they are collapsed, but then the collapsed node is visible).
 The values of the nodes are accessable within one click and then shown in the node browser.
 The values are always up-to-date / meaningful (at least when the user hits the enter key).
-The live preview is also always up-to-date and doesnâ€™t need an explicit refresh by the user.
+The live preview is also always up-to-date and doesn’t need an explicit refresh by the user.

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*